alanzablocki/practicalmachinelearning/README.md

 # practicalmachinelearning

 repository for final project report on machine learning

-trying to make it work...

-note that my index.html is not viewable from here go to you can view index.md or go to the html site https://alanzablocki.github.io/practicalmachinelearning/index.html
+My compiled index.html can be found here:

+https://alanzablocki.github.io/practicalmachinelearning/index.html

+Otherwise you can view index.md, which has links to the figures also.